Pigi-bytes/PigiTube/README.md

 > All other urls from youtube are not supported :
 > (mobile URL, URL with time, a video into a playlist)

 Then you have to click on the button 'ok' next to it.
-Wait a few seconds, the thumbnail and the title should be displayed to confirm that the desired video is indeed the correct one.
+Wait for a  few seconds, the thumbnail and the title should be displayed to confirm that the desired video is indeed the correct one.

 If you only want audio, activate the small checkbox, it will only download the audio track : this will be in the form of an .mp3 file : otherwise it will be the video (by default) and a .mp4 file.